ggonnella/gfapy/manual/tags.md

 instances containing numerical values.

 Instances of the classes behave as normal arrays, except that they provide a
-#validate! method, which checks the constraints, and that their #to_s method
+#validate method, which checks the constraints, and that their #to_s method
 computes the GFA string representation of the field value.

 For numeric values, the ```#compute_subtype``` method allows to compute the